MP: Cong questions BJP govt's eviction notices to ex-ministers

 Opposition Congress in Madhya Pradesh on Wednesday alleged that amid the lockdown, the BJP- led state government has served notices to 24 former ministers who were part of the previous Kamal Nath dispensation, asking them to vacate the official bungalows allotted to them.
-The ruling BJP, however, termed it as a "routine administrative procedure" aimed at accommodating the new ministers in those bungalows.
+The ruling BJP, however, termed it as a "routine administrative procedure" so that the new ministers are accommodated in those bungalows.

-The Congress leaders questioned the goverment's move as it came amid the ongoing COVID-19 lockdown.
+The Congress leaders raised questions over these eviction notices amid the ongoing COVID-19 lockdown.
 "Shocking action of MP government; In the midst of corona pandemic, the authorities issued eviction notices to 24 Congress ex-ministers in the hot spot Bhopal, asking them to vacate government residences," Congress Rajya Sabha member Vivek Tankha alleged in a tweet on Wednesday.

 "@ChouhanShivraj (CM Shivraj Singh Chouhan) and @drnarottammisra (Home Minister Dr Narottam Mishra) personally ensuring (this).
 SC/HC (Supreme Court and High Court) bar(red) coercive action in corona time," he alleged.
 In a statement, All India Congress Committee (AICC) media coordinator Abhay Dubey said the government took this action out of frustration.